edgarschramm/ETHZ-Autumn25-Courses/ENGLISH.md

 ## Organization
 - For suggestions and changes, create pull requests or write to me via [email](mailto:eschramm@student.ethz.ch) or WhatsApp :)
-- (All information provided without guarantee, of course)
+- (All information provided without guarantee obviously)